© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native settlement 200m SSE of Staw Hill defended settlement is a scheduled monument protected by Historic England under reference 1008219.
 View the official record →

-# Roman period native settlement 200m SSE of Staw Hill defended settlement The Roman period native settlement is a archaeological site located in Northumberland, situated approximately 200 metres south-southeast of Staw Hill defended settlement.
+I do not have access to specific scholarly documentation about the Roman period native settlement 200m SSE of Staw Hill defended settlement in Northumberland that would allow me to write with the precision and factual accuracy required.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008219.

 Roman period native settlement 200m SSE of Staw Hill defended settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008219.